 Towards a broken future of Internet

 Internet, which initially started as a DARPA experiment is [still] under the indirect control of USA government through ICANN despite several objections from Europe as well as IBSA.
-This worked when most users were from the western world with notable exception of China and few minor quirks.
-But in past few decades, not only the governments around the world are putting more controls but also the internet users (as well as enterprises) are fighting back against US control.
-In this blog post, I will describe the main threats to existence of (current form of) Internet.
+This worked when most users were from the western world with the notable exception of China and few minor quirks.
+But in the past few decades, not only the governments around the world are putting more controls but also the internet users (as well as enterprises) are fighting back against US control.
+In this blog post, I will describe the main threats to the existence of (current form of) Internet.

-First, lets see a few incidents from the past –
+First, let’s see a few incidents from the past –

 Incident 4: Byzantine Hades has targeted 760 companies with the alleged aim of industrial espionage.

-Incident 3: Owner of a popular music hosting domain had his site seized for over a year (even though seizure legally are restricted to 60 days) for intellectual property infringement till US government ultimately realized that music was being released on the site by the actual copyright holders.
+Incident 3: Owner of popular music hosting domain had his site seized for over a year (even though seizure legally are restricted to 60 days) for intellectual property infringement till US government ultimately realized that music was being released on the site by the actual copyright holders.

 More and more governments are opting for digital surveillance sometimes by framing laws, sometimes in a more blatant illegal fashion.